p3r7/norns-gallery/README.md

 ## Setup: ClojureScript / Javascript

-This code is written in [ClojureScript](https://clojurescript.org/) that gets transpileld into Javascript.
+This code is written in [ClojureScript](https://clojurescript.org/) that gets transpiled into Javascript.

 For tooling, it uses [shadow-cljs](https://github.com/thheller/shadow-cljs) + [leiningen](https://leiningen.org/).